Skip Navigation

 How to get vaccinated

-The health system is providing flu and COVID-19 vaccinations to current eligible patients by appointment only.
+The health system is providing flu vaccinations to currently eligible patients by appointment only.
 Depending on insurance coverage, eligibility and availability, RSV vaccination may also be available by appointment.
 Contact your provider’s office by phone or MyChart message to schedule.
-You may receive vaccinations in conjunction with upcoming scheduled care
+You may receive vaccinations in conjunction with upcoming scheduled care.

 • In Great Bend

-Great Bend-area patients can get their flu shots by scheduling an appointment with Family Medicine or walk in to our Convenient Care at St. Rose Medical Pavilion.
-For COVID-19 shots and RSV vaccines, contact the Barton County Health Department.
+Great Bend-area patients can get their flu shots by scheduling an appointment with family medicine or walk in to convenient care at St. Rose Medical Pavilion.
+For RSV vaccines and updates on COVID-19 vaccine availability, contact the Barton County Health Department.

 • In your community